top of page

 Control of Infectious Illnesses

 Please HELP us contain infectious illnesses by keeping your child at home when they are sick.
-If your child is absent from school due to an illness, please make sure to bring in a clearance form from the doctors on their next booked day.
+If your child is absent from school due to an illness, please make sure to bring in a clearance letter from the doctors on their next booked day.
+If your child has been sent home from school on their booked day, in correspondence to our SICK CHILDREN’S POLICY, your child must stay home for 24 hours before bringing them back, to reduce the spread of illnesses.

 Staff have the right to turn down your child’s attendance if they are experiencing any flu-like symptoms or have had Panadol or Nurofen prior to attending the centre.
 Please do not “Dose and Dump”.